- Section 194J - TDS on Fees for Professional or Technical Services

 What is Employee Provident Fund (EPF)?

-- This retirement corpus would then provide employees funds to meet their retirement expenses.
+- This retirement corpus would then provide employees with funds to meet their retirement expenses.

 - EPF contributions also give employees tax benefits.

 - The investment made towards the EPF account is allowed as a deduction under Section 80C up to INR 1.5 lakhs.
-The interest earned is tax free and the amount received on maturity of the EPF account is also tax-free.
+The interest earned is tax-free, and the amount received upon maturity of the EPF account is also tax-free.

 Maturity of EPF